Best Water Leak Detectors

 Most smart leak detectors plug directly into an outlet and come with a backup battery that keeps the device powered when utilities are down.

 Water-related emergencies and leaks often happen when the power goes off, so it’s a good idea to invest in a smart water leak detector with extended battery life.
-Some batteries last up to 10 years.
+Some batteries can last up to 10 years.

 Freeze sensors

 Low temperatures can cause plumbing fixtures and pipes to freeze.
-When pipes freeze, they expand — and when they expand, they can burst, resulting in a cold, expensive and overwhelming mess.
+When pipes freeze, they expand, and when they expand, they can burst, resulting in a cold, expensive and overwhelming mess.

 If you live in an area where frozen pipes are common, consider investing in a system that detects and alerts you to freezing temperatures.